Cobord/TypeSafe_Tensors/README.md

 1. Clone repository, and `cd` into it
 2. Run `pack install-deps typesafe-tensors.ipkg`
-3. Run `pack install-app idris2-lsp`
+3. (Optional) If you want Idris 2 support in your IDE run `pack install-app idris2-lsp`

+That's it!

-4. That's it!
-Run examples in the REPL with `pack repl Examples/Tensors.idr`
+To run examples in the REPL run `pack repl Examples/Tensors.idr` and to use this package in your code include `import Data.Tensor` at the top of your source file.

 # Technical details